 - Select contractors that embrace and advance the mission of Washington University as a leading and improving research university.

 - Select contractors that will encourage and participate in the university’s Supplier Diversity Initiative to encourage women- and minority-owned businesses and women and minority workers.

 - Select contractors that demonstrate a commitment to providing a safe and respectful working environment for their employees.

-- Select contractors committed to ensuring that all company programs, employment decisions and personnel actions are administered in conformance with the principles of equal employment opportunity.
+- Select contractors are committed to ensuring that all company programs, employment decisions, and personnel actions are administered in conformance with the principles of equal employment opportunity.